 - What sort of project description should I submit?
 Because this experience is entirely online, post a project (or projects!) that can be done remotely.
 You can be as prescriptive as you want with the project – if you have something very specific in mind, feel free to get detailed in the description your submit.
 If you have a general idea but nothing set in stone, that’s okay too – you can work with your student to craft something that meets your needs and their interests.
-The amount of work required can be flexible too – we’re asking students to commit at least 8-10 hours to the program per week, including online seminar attendance, so use this as a guide.
+THIS IS NOW A FULL TIME PROGRAM FOR STUDENTS, including online seminar attendance, so use this as a guide.
 We will try to match those who can work more, with those projects that are notated as longer.

 - Does the type of academic institution that I work at matter?
 Do I have to be in the US?
 Big or small, primary undergraduate institution or university with 50,000 students, all are welcome to submit projects and be NSURP mentors.
 We accept mentors from anywhere in the world!